-Step 10-Install Vertical Operating Pipe
+Step 8-Install Vertical Operating Pipe

-directly connected switch operating mechanism, attach vertical operating pipe to switch rotor bearing shaft.
-Or, In the case of offsettorsional operating mechanism, attach vertical operating pipe to offset rotor bearing shaft, with coupling and pins supplied.
-For reference, see Figs. 7 and 8.
-At this point, check drawings for accessory (auxiliary switches, equipment interlocks, position indicators, ground straps, etc.) which mounts on vertical operating pipe and install before continuing installation.
-The vertical pipe is predrilled at one end for a 5/8" diameter pin, two of which are shipped, together with a coupling in a bag, for connection to the offset bearing shaft (or on the pole unit rotor bearing in the case of direct connection switches)
+connected directly switch operating mechanism, attach vertical operating pipe to switch rotor bearing shaft.
+Or.
+In the case of offsettorsional operating mechanism, attach vertical operating pipe to offset rotor bearing shaft, with coupling and pins supplied.
+For reference, see Fig. 7.
+At this point, check drawings for accessory equipment (auxiliary switches, mechanical interlocks, position indicators, ground straps, etc.) which mounts on vertical operating pipe and install before continuing installation.
+The vertical pipe is predrilled at one end for a 5/8" diameter pin, two of which are shipped, together with a coupling, in a bad, for connection to the offset bearing shaft (or on the pole unit rotor bearing in the case of direct connection switches)